Market

 Industry Structure and Developments:

-The year was marked by sound fundamentals, with inflation trending towards RBI's target level of 4%, forex reserves
+The year was marked by sound fundamentals, with inflation trending towards RBI's target level of 4.6%, forex reserves experienced a decline before

 Opportunity and Threats:

-The annual rate of inflation based on all India Wholesale Price Index (WPI) number is 0.53% (Provisional) for the month
+The annual rate of inflation based on all India Wholesale Price Index (WPI) number is 2.05% (provisional) for the month of March, 2025 (over March,

-Meanwhile, The Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) on February 8, 2024 after a
+electricity and manufacture of textiles etc. Meanwhile, The Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) in April 2026 after a

-detailed assessment decided to keep the policy repo rate under the liquidity adjustment facility (LAF) unchanged at
+detailed assessment decided to bring down the repo rate to 6 % and the liquidity adjustment facility (LAF) has been adjusted to 5.75%.1

 Segment-wise or product-wise performance: